-- f) proceed and decide on all matters regarding the protection of competition ensuing from the provisions of this Act or special legislation; - g) oversee the compliance with the decisions issued within the proceedings before the Office; - h) issue an opinion according to special legislation; - i) ensure international relations in the area of protection of competition at the level of authorities having jurisdiction over this area; - j) submit an application to a court for approving an inspection for the Commission for the performance of its activities pursuant to special legislation; - k) submit an application to the court for approving an inspection for the performance of its activities according to Article 22a paragraph 8; - I) propose further measures for the protection and promotion of competition; - m) issue an approval with the person of trustee or appoint the trustee according to Article 12 paragraph 8 and Article 38f paragraph 4.
+- f) proceed and decide on all matters regarding the protection of competition ensuing from the provisions of this Act or special legislation; - g) oversee the compliance with the decisions issued within the proceedings before the Office; - h) issue an opinion according to special legislation; - i) ensure international relations in the area of protection of competition at the level of authorities having jurisdiction over this area; - j) submit an application to a court for approving an inspection for the Commission for the performance of its activities pursuant to special legislation; - k) submit an application to the court for approving an inspection for the performance of its activities according to Article 22a paragraph 8; - I) propose further measures for the protection and promotion of competition; - m) issue an approval with the person of trustee or appoint the trustee according to Article 12 paragraph 8 and Article 38f paragraph 4; - n) provide the court with an opinion on the request for submitting evidence from his file, on the adequacy of such a proposal, on the question of disclosure in court proceedings for damages according to special legislation and within the scope of his jurisdiction provides further cooperation of the court in the damages action if considers it appropriate. - Par.

-Par.
 2 also allows the AMO, in connection with the performance of duties pursuant to this Act and special legislation, to request undertakings, senior employees of an undertaking, statutory bodies of an undertaking, supervisory bodies of an undertaking or members of these bodies of an undertaking or other employees of an undertaking (hereafter referred to as "employees of an undertaking"), as well as other natural persons and legal persons to provide information and documents necessary for the Office's activities, regardless of the medium on which they are recorded, and make copies of and notes of these documents or request their officially certified translations into the Slovak language, request written or oral explanation with the possibility to make its audio record.
 These entities are obliged to provide the Office with this information and documents free of charge in the time limit stipulated by the Office; in case of classified information under the conditions set by the special legislation.